 Whether he’s performing his own material, or you’re hearing it recorded by other artists, you can tell immediately that Danny does more than pen great songs.
-His are spirited, thoughtful and warm expressions of a Texas troubadour.
-His 2013 release is titled Acoustic Souvenir.
-He’s been called “a moving target” and has no intentions of slowing down.
+His are spirited, thoughtful and warm expressions of a true Texas troubadour.